fkosman/Spam-filter-for-SMS/README.md

 python eval_model.py [MODEL NAME]
 ```
 The accuracies, precisions, recalls, and F-scores of the given model will be displayed along with those of the baseline.
 The baseline uses a list of keywords to determine if a message is spam.
-You can edit the keywords list by opening "eval_model.py" and editing the constructor for the baseline model.
+You can choose your own keywords list by opening "eval_model.py" and editing the constructor for the baseline model.